post it

 • A strategic Roadmap highlighting key priorities and strategic activity for the next 2 years

-The occupational therapy educator is using the data and findings to develop and deliver training, workforce development activities, and establish sustainable communities of practice.
+The occupational therapy educator role continues to use the data and findings to develop and deliver training, workforce development activities, and establish sustainable communities of practice.
 As the top workforce development priority was identified as sensory modulation, the 2021 OT Education Day was a Sensory Modulation Forum.

 Statewide Mental Health Enrolled Nurse Workforce Scoping Project